Vengeance (2001): Storylines

 Both title matches were rooted in feuds that were carrying over from earlier in the year.
-Austin, and Angle had become allies after Triple H, with whom Austin had been in a team with as The Two-Man Power Trip since WrestleMania X-Seven, went down with an injury, leaving Austin without a partner.
-Around this time, The Invasion was taking hold of the WWF, and in July at the InVasion event, Austin, and Angle were part of Team WWF in a ten-man tag team match against five members of The Alliance.
-During the match, Austin turned on Team WWF, and hit Angle with a Stone Cold Stunner, allowing Team Alliance to win.
-On the July 23 episode of Raw Is War Austin, now the leader of The Alliance, stated that he did this because he felt that Vince McMahon was grooming Angle to take over his spot, and that he was "unappreciated" when McMahon insisted he return to the old Austin.
+Austin and Angle had become allies after Triple H, with whom Austin had been in a team as The Two-Man Power Trip since after WrestleMania X-Seven, went down with an injury, leaving Austin without a partner.
+Around this time, The Invasion was taking hold of the WWF, and in July at the InVasion event, Austin and Angle were part of Team WWF in a 10-man tag team match against five members of The Alliance.
+During the match, Austin turned on Team WWF and hit Angle with a Stone Cold Stunner, allowing Team Alliance to win.
+On the July 23 episode of Raw Is War, Austin, now the leader of The Alliance, stated that he did this because he felt that Vince was grooming Angle to take over his spot, and that he was "unappreciated" when Vince insisted he return to the old Austin.

 Angle, who became a fan favorite as a result of Austin's treachery, immediately began challenging Austin for the WWF Championship.
 His first chance came at SummerSlam, which Angle won by disqualification, allowing Austin to retain the title.
-At Unforgiven in September, Angle forced Austin to submit to his ankle lock, and won the WWF Championship in front of his hometown fans in Pittsburgh.
-Austin demanded a rematch, claiming his hand was under the ropes when he tapped out, and received it on the October 8, 2001 edition of Raw.
-Austin regained the title when William Regal, the WWF Commissioner, and special enforcer, attacked Angle, and joined The Alliance.
+At Unforgiven in September, Angle forced Austin to submit to his ankle lock, and won the WWF Championship in front of his hometown fans in Pittsburgh, Pennsylvania.
+Austin demanded a rematch, claiming his hand was under the ropes when he tapped out, and received it on the October 8 episode of Raw.
+Austin regained the title when William Regal, the WWF Commissioner and special enforcer, attacked Angle and joined The Alliance.

 Three weeks later, Angle successfully defended the WCW United States Championship against Regal.
-Angle later joined The Alliance during a WrestleMania X-Seven rematch between Vince McMahon, and then-WCW owner Shane McMahon, he interfered seemingly to aid Vince, but instead struck the members of the team representing WWF with a steel chair.
-However, McMahon revealed that he had planted a "mole" in The Alliance, and Angle revealed himself to be that person at Survivor Series, which led to the leading to the aforementioned events involving Flair, and Austin.
+Angle later joined The Alliance during a WrestleMania X-Seven rematch between Vince and then-WCW owner and son Shane: he interfered seemingly to aid Vince, but instead struck the members of the team representing WWF with a steel chair.
+However, Vince revealed that he had planted a "mole" in The Alliance, and Angle revealed himself to be that person at Survivor Series, which led to the aforementioned events involving Flair and Austin.